 - You have a right to stay in school.
 The Women’s Center at Virginia Tech has resources to help you get through tough semesters, or options if you are considering taking a break from campus.
 If you are having trouble attending classes or completing your academic assignments, papers, and/or exams, contact the Dean of Students Office, 540-231-3787, or the Cook Counseling Center, 540-231-6557, about academic relief.

 - Virginia Tech encourages you to contact the police if you have been sexually assaulted.
 If the assault occurred on campus, contact the Virginia Tech Police Department, 540-231-6411.
 If the assault occurred off campus, contact the police department in the locality where the assault occurred.

-- If you are or have been sexually assaulted by a student, consider making a report to the Deputy Title IX Coordinator, 540-231-8064.
+- If you are or have been sexually assaulted by a student, consider making a report to the Title IX Coordinator, 540-231-1824.
 Sexual assault violates the Student Code of Conduct.
 Visit our Title IX at Virginia Tech page to learn more about the Title IX investigation process and your rights and responsibilities in that process.